USGS-EROS/lcmap-merlin/README.rst

 Merlin
 ======
-A Python3 library for turning LCMAP spatial data into timeseries like magic.
+A Python3 library for turning LCMAP spatial data into timeseries.

 Features
 --------